List of district health authorities in England and Wales

-A district health authority was an administrative unit of the National Health Service in England and Wales from 1982 to 2000.
-Both the configuration and the responsibilities were altered several times during that period.
-Area Health Authorities, which existed from 1974 to 1982, were an intermediate tier created by the 1974 reorganisation.
-The most common complaint in evidence about the reorganisation of the NHS made to the Royal Commission on the National Health Service was that it added an extra and unnecessary tier of management.
+This is a list of district health authorities in England and Wales which existed from 1982 to 1996 when they were replaced by health authorities.
+District health authorities took on the functions of area health authorities when the latter were abolished in 1982.

 Authorities in Northern Region

 District authorities created 1982

 Sixteen district health authorities were formed in the Northern Region in 1982, replacing nine area health authorities:

 1992–1994

 Reorganisation in 1992 led to a reduction in the number of districts to fourteen: